-The CC Project utilizes two Frame 7 FA combustion turbines ("CTs") in a combined cycle application where exhaust from each CT flows into a heat recovery steam generator ("HRSG") to produce steam, which in turn is used to drive a GE double flow steam turbine.
-The CTs have the capability to operate on natural gas fuel controlling NO_x emissions to nine parts per million ("ppm") at fifteen percent oxygen with dry low NO_x combustors.
+The CC Project utilizes two Frame 7 FA combustion turbines in a combined cycle application where exhaust from each combustion turbine flows into a heat recovery steam generator ("HRSG") to produce steam, which in turn is used to drive a GE double flow steam turbine.
+The combustion turbines have the capability to operate on natural gas fuel controlling NO_x emissions to nine parts per million ("ppm") at fifteen percent oxygen with dry low NO_x combustors.
 The HRSGs contain duct burners, which have the capability to augment the production of steam, and selective catalytic reduction systems to further reduce stack NO_x emission levels.

-Through participation in the Momentum Expansion Phase II, previously known as the "Cornerstone Expansion," of the Transco natural gas pipeline system, MEAG Power has secured firm natural gas transportation capacity sufficient to deliver 65 percent of the natural gas required to operate the facility at projected peak period capacity factors through January 31, 2019, and has obtained certain renewal options with respect thereto.
+Through participation in the Momentum Expansion Phase II, previously known as the "Cornerstone Expansion," of the Transco natural gas pipeline system ("Transco"), MEAG Power has secured firm natural gas transportation capacity sufficient to deliver 65% of the natural gas required to operate the CC Project at projected peak period capacity factors.
+The primary term of the Transco agreement began in 2008 and continues until January 2019, and MEAG Power has certain retention rights thereafter, which ensure continued service.
 For the remainder of the facility's natural gas transportation requirements, MEAG Power uses a combination of daily and short-term capacity purchases.
-MEAG Power entered into a summer capacity release agreement with the Municipal Gas Authority of Georgia ("MGAG") that began on April 1, 2017 and ends on October 31, 2017 to fill the bulk of this need for the current year.
+MEAG Power entered into a summer capacity release agreement with the Municipal Gas Authority of Georgia ("MGAG") for the period May 1 - September 30, 2018, to fill the bulk of this need for 2018.

-The Energy Authority ("TEA") provides fuel management services for MEAG Power, including procurement, scheduling and risk management of the transportation and supply portfolio.
+TEA provides fuel management services for MEAG Power, including procurement, scheduling and risk management of the transportation and supply portfolio.
 See "The Energy Authority" below.
 In addition, MEAG Power has entered into a long-term gas purchase with Main Street Natural Gas, Inc. ("Main Street"), a Georgia nonprofit corporation formed by MGAG.
 The term of this transaction, which commenced on February 1, 2007, is fifteen years.
-From December 31, 2016 through the remaining term of the contract, MEAG Power will purchase from Main Street, on a "take-and-pay" basis, 1,929 million British thermal units ("mmBtus") per day of natural gas on an average annual basis.
-Such purchases are structured to match the usage in the peak operating season and are expected to equal approximately 4 percent of MEAG Power's natural gas requirements for its native load, based on the load forecast updated in October 2016.
+From December 31, 2017 through the remaining term of the contract, MEAG Power will purchase from Main Street, on a "take-and-pay" basis, 1,958 million British thermal units ("mmBtus") per day of natural gas on an average annual basis.
+Such purchases are structured to match the usage in the peak operating season and are expected to equal approximately 4 percent of MEAG Power's natural gas requirements for its native load, based on the load forecast updated in November 2017.
 MEAG Power expects that the price to be paid by it for natural gas under the transaction will be substantially lower than the price of natural gas available to it on the spot market.
-For further information regarding this transaction, see Note 8 to MEAG Power's 2016 Financial Statements attached hereto as APPENDIX A.
+For further information regarding this transaction, see Note 8 to MEAG Power's 2017 Financial Statements attached hereto as APPENDIX A.